CD Horizon Fenestrated Screws

 CD Horizon™ Solera™ 5.5/6.0 mm Fenestrated Screws offer the same design and capabilities of the CD Horizon Solera Spinal System Screws, with the addition of six fenestrations near the tip.
 These features allow Medtronic HV-R™ Fenestrated Screw Cement or Kyphon™ Xpede™ Bone Cement to pass directly through the screw shaft and fenestrations, providing immediate enhanced fixation in patients with poor bone quality due to advanced stage tumors.

-CD Horizon Solera 5.5/6.0 mm Fenestrated Screws bring control and confidence for complete tumor management when fixation is necessary in advanced stage tumor patients.
+CD Horizon Solera 5.5/6.0 mm Fenestrated Screws bring control and confidence for complete tumor management when fixation is

 Instructions for Use Manual